Yamana Sōzen: Biography

 In 1467, the first year of Ōnin by the Japanese calendar, both men began to prepare more seriously for the coming conflict; they sought safehouses and planned for fighting in the streets.
 Yamana took Yoshimi to the shōgun's residence, where Hosokawa, who supported Yoshimi's claim to the shogunate, could not get at him.
 He was essentially a hostage.

 Seeing that open war in the capital would spread to the provinces, the shōgun declared that the first to make an attack within the city would be labeled a rebel against the shogunate, and enemy of the state.
 Thus, for several months, the conflict quieted, neither side willing to make a move.
 Finally, in March 1467, the home of a Hosokawa officer was destroyed by fire.
 After several more minor attacks and political maneuvers, in May, Hosokawa attacked outright the mansion of one of Yamana's generals.
 Nevertheless, Yamana, not Hosokawa, was labeled a rebel, and enemy of the state.
 Some of Yamana's followers deserted, joining Hosokawa's morally superior side, but many more switched sides as a result of the work of Hosokawa's emissaries to the provinces where Yamana and his allies drew their armies.

 By New Year's of 1468, nearly a year since the war began, the fighting tapered off.
 For much of that year, the two forces engaged in glaring contests and limited sorties, both desiring to rebuild and to act only defensively.
-Both spent the next several years in political, not military, conflict, and in 1469, the shōgun named his son Yoshihisa his heir.
+Both spent the next several years in political, not military, conflict, and in 1469, the shōgun named his son Yoshihisa as his heir.
 But Hosokawa was weary of battle, and wished for peace.
 However, by 1473, both Hosokawa and Yamana were dead.